Cambodian history on a human scale

-SPRMRKT at Cluny Court offers a glimpse of Cambodia through the works of Los Angeles-based Cambodian artist Albert Samreth until the 31st of March.
+SPRMRKT at Cluny Court offers a glimpse of Cambodia through the works of Los Angeles-based Cambodian artist Albert Samreth until 31 March.

-The Archive and The Everyday is based on the narrative surrounding Israeli-born Amir Aczel's life.
-Aczel is an American lecturer in mathematics and the history of mathematics and science.
+The Archive and The Everyday is based on the narrative surrounding the life of Amir Aczel, an Israeli-born American lecturer in mathematics and the history of mathematics and science.
 Delving into the concept of nothingness, these works are an exploration on how the number zero is the centre as well as the edge of modernism in many ways.
-Taking images from 1950s and 1960s Cambodian films made before before the Khmer Rouge, Samreth hopes to recreate a fictional history that is optimistic and beautiful - a stark contrast to what most people may associate with Cambodian history.
+Taking images from 1950s and 1960s Cambodian films made before before the Khmer Rouge, Albert hopes to recreate a fictional history that is optimistic and beautiful — a stark contrast to what most people may associate with Cambodian history.

-Born in Long Beach, California to Cambodian refugee parents who fled the aftermath of the Khmer Rouge, Samreth's portfolio of works span across so many mediums but are always associated to individuals' relationships to history, ecological systems and the life of images.
-The Archive and The Everyday is no exception, and seems to draw from his art background which started from attending film school before dropping out to pursue fine arts at the California Institute of Arts (CalArts).
+Born in Long Beach, California, to Cambodian parents who fled the aftermath of the Khmer Rouge regime, Albert’s artworks span many mediums but they are always associated to individuals’ relationships to history, ecological systems and the life of images.
+The Archive and The Everyday is no exception, and it seems to draw from his art background.
+He dropped out of film school to pursue fine arts at the California Institute of Arts.

-Having been painting quietly for years and not exhibiting his work, Samreth shares his opinion on the purpose of history and some of the ideas he has been meditating on in recent years.
+Having been painting quietly for years and not exhibiting his work, Albert shares his opinion on the purpose of history and some of the ideas he has been meditating on in recent years.

 Why Amir Aczel?

 I was interested in Aczel’s relationship with chance and history.
 He was the son of a ship captain on the Mediterranean, which led him to Monte Carlo — casinos, numbers, statistics, and so, mathematical history, the origin of numbers, and so, Cambodia.
 Cambodia has a very complicated history with the number zero.